sktedro/vehicle_detection_for_embedded_platforms/README.md

 the project is a bit of a mess.
 Or just don't use this repository.

+# Results

+How the models performed on the test set: https://youtube.com/playlist?list=PLt6xFMYrdS_r923yO-dadzoD1YIBi0zNL

+Paper can be found in root as `paper.pdf`.
+URL at the publishers website will be out soon TODO

 # Project Structure

 Not sorted by name!